discordjs/discord.js/docs/topics/partials.md

 bot or any bot that relies on still receiving updates to resources you don't have cached -- message reactions are a good example.

-Currently, the only type of channel that can be uncached is a DM channel, there is no reason why guild channels should not be cached.
+Currently, the only type of channel that can be uncached is a DM channel, there is no reason why server channels should not be cached.